I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

 Other Notable Features

-• Zoo’s proprietary ML-ephant and Design APIs are trained on engineering datasets to produce parametric CAD.
+• Proprietary ML-ephant and Design APIs trained on engineering datasets for parametric CAD

-• REST APIs with official clients for Python, TypeScript, Go, and Rust allow users to embed Text-to-CAD in scripts or production tools.
+• REST APIs (Python, TypeScript, Go, Rust) for embedding Text-to-CAD in scripts or tools

-• Web UI and Discord/CLI bot are available under an open-source license.
+• Web UI and Discord/CLI bot available as open-source

-• Generates editable B-Rep CAD models (STEP, GLTF) directly from plain-language prompts.
+• Generates editable B-Rep CAD models (STEP, GLTF) from plain-language prompts

 2. OpenArt: Best for Creative and Artistic CAD Drawing